cathei/BakingSheet/README.md

         => BetterStreamingAssets.OpenRead(path);

+    // write access to streaming assets is not allowed public void CreateDirectory(string path)
+        => throw new System.NotImplementedException();

     // write access to streaming assets is not allowed public Stream OpenWrite(string path)
         => throw new System.NotImplementedException();
 }